-Changing your URL can be a frustrating process, and one that most business owners want to avoid.
-Not only is your website address a crucial part of your branding, it’s also likely tied into a number of other things, like email addresses and other promotional material.
+Changing your URL can be a frustrating process and one that most business owners want to avoid.
+Not only is your website address a crucial part of your branding, but it’s also likely tied into a number of other things, like email addresses and other promotional material.
 But if you’re rebranding, or feel like your long, out-of-date URL just won’t do, you may have no choice but to switch.

 If you have a well-established website with a lot of visitors and high placement in search results, you may be worried about losing your hard-earned rankings in search engine results, or seeing a dip in traffic.
 Although you may see a slip initially, taking the right actions will help you bounce back in no time at all.
 Follow this guide to help you change your website address without hurting your rankings.

 Whoa, Nellie!
 Don’t go changing your address right away.
 There’s some prep work that has to be done first.
 These steps will ensure your URL update goes smoothly.

 Evaluate the number of pages and URLs on your website.
 When the domain name is changed, will your URL structure stay the same?
 Or are you planning to use this opportunity to update a few other things?
 Start a record of any and all URLs that will need to be redirected somewhere new, or that will be impacted by a change in structure.
 You’ll need to refer to this again later.

 Check out your external links.
 Use a tool like Open Site Explorer to create a link profile of your website.
 This will tell you what sites are linking to you, and what page or pages they are linking to.
 Even though you’ll be forwarding the old links to new ones, you may want to take note of any important or highly ranked websites so you can contact them after the change.

 Do an internal link audit.
 Locate any social media profiles, intranet sites, or other pages under your control that will need to be updated.
 Ensure your team has all the credentials they need to log in and change the URL when the time comes.
 This also applies to any external ad services, like Google AdWords.